bep/sandbox/README.md

 	209856  088%  Adding the first 10000 citizens to Japan Without Collection 00027  000%  Adding one more citizen to Japan Without Collection

+Note that the Hibernate session is flushed often, that is the reason why "Adding the first n citizens ..." is skewed in the two cases: 1 flush vs. n flush.
+The interesting line is the "Adding one more ...".